ACAT: Adversarial Counterfactual Attention for Classification and Detection in Medical Imaging: Training Details

 The baseline models were trained for 200 epochs and then employed, together with an autoencoder trained to reconstruct the images, to obtain the saliency maps that are needed for our framework.
 Our framework and the competing methods were fine-tuned for 100 epochs, starting from the weights of the baseline models.
 The training procedure of ACAT is summarised in Algorithm ~\ref{alg:acat}.

 In the case of IST-3 data, we uniformly sampled 11 slices from each scan and resized each slice to $400 \times 500$, while for MosMed data we sampled 11 slices per scan and then resized each slice to $128 \times 128$.
 All the networks were trained using 8 NVIDIA GeForce RTX 2080 GPUs.
 For each model, we performed three runs with different dataset splits and initialisations, in order to report average accuracy and standard error.
+Code to reproduce the experiments can be accessed at at the following url: \href{https://github.com/alessandro-f/ACAT}{ACAT GitHub repository}.

-\section{Limited data}
+\section{Limited Data}

 We study how the performance of the different methods on IST-3 is affected by varying amounts of training data.
 In Table~\ref{tab:limited}, we present the average accuracy obtained when 50, 100, 200, 300 or 500 scans are available at training time.
 SMIC and HSM obtain the best performance when 100 and 500 scans are available respectively, while ACAT when 50, 200 or 300 images are available.